HamedStack/HamedStack.Replay.VSCode/README.md

 * Move the cursor in any direction and number you want.
 * Using predefined utility commands to simplify the typing process.
-* Calling commands available in VS Code e.g Format the document by `editor.action.formatDocument`.
+* Calling commands available in VS Code e.g. Format the document by `editor.action.formatDocument`.
-* Present your code perfectly with manual and automatic pause/resume cycle.
+* Present your code perfectly with manual and automatic pause/resume cycles.

 ## Usage

 ![usage](https://user-images.githubusercontent.com/8418700/177055779-f487f57d-98a3-463f-adfe-ac110901cf67.png)

-For using this extension, first you should create a `.vscreplay` file.
+To use this extension, first, you should create a `.vscreplay` file.
 Anything in this file will auto-type exactly as you have like all characters, new lines, spaces, and so on but you can change the way of typing with the operational characters and commands that are provided before.

 `replay` and `pause` commands just work when you have a `.vscreplay` file in your active editor.